Poldark (1975 TV series)

 Poldark is the original version of the BBC television series adaptation of the novels of the same title written by Winston Graham.
 The adaptation was first transmitted in the UK between 1975 and 1977.
 The production covered all seven novels (of the eventual twelve) that Graham had written up to this time.

 Outline

-The romantic saga follows Ross Poldark (Robin Ellis) as he loses his fiancée, the well-bred beauty, Elizabeth (Jill Townsend), to his cousin Francis (Clive Francis).
-Ross ends up marrying his servant, Demelza Carne (Angharad Rees), but his passion for Elizabeth simmers on for years.
-Set in late 18th century Cornwall, the plot follows Ross Poldark's attempts to make his derelict copper mines a success.
-Life is hard, smuggling is rife and Ross Poldark finds himself taking the side of the underclass against the ruthless behaviour of his enemies, the greedy Warleggan clan including George Warleggan (Ralph Bates).
+The romantic saga follows Ross Poldark as he loses his fiancée, the well-bred beauty, Elizabeth, to his cousin Francis.
+Ross ends up marrying his servant, Demelza Carne, but his passion for Elizabeth simmers on for years.
+Set in late 18th century Cornwall, the plot follows Poldark's attempts to make his derelict copper mines a success.
+Life is hard, smuggling is rife and Poldark finds himself taking the side of the underclass against the ruthless behaviour of his enemies, the greedy Warleggan clan including George Warleggan.